 Like many city centers, Centro de Monterrey is an incredibly versatile, well-rounded destination.
 It offers a little bit of everything that most people long for on a trip abroad, including history, culture, luxury, and relaxation.

-The city of Apodaca is located in the northeastern section of the metropolitan area and is named after an 18th-century bishop from the state, Dr Salvador Apodaca.
+Apodaca is located in the northeastern section of the metropolitan area and is named after an 18th-century bishop from the state, Dr Salvador Apodaca.
 It is the 4th-largest city in the state, (after Monterrey, Guadalupe, and San Nicolás de los Garza), but is also one of the fastest-growing.

 The economy here relies heavily on the industrial sector, with manufacturing operations and services making up a huge percentage of the area’s income.
 As such, it has become one of the most important industrial areas in the state of Nuevo Leon.